 Opera Teatro alla Scala

-Italy is home to the opera, and la Scala Opera House, or as it is being called in Italy Teatro alla Scala, is home to the best opera performances of Italy.
+Italy is home to the opera, and La Scala Opera House, or as it is being called in Italy Teatro Alla Scala, is home to the best opera performances of Italy.
 La Scala is considered as the most prestigious opera house in the world and one of the top tourist attractions in Milan.
-It is the premiere destination to watch the best performances of either opera and classical music, or ballet.
+It is the premier destination to watch the best performances of either opera and classical music, or ballet.

 It is a dream for every musician or dancer to someday perform in this fabulous opera house, as it hosts the best performers, singers, and orchestras from all around the globe.

 The luxurious interior design of this fabulous hall is so charming.
 Red and gold as a royal palace, you will feel the elegance from the very first moment till the end of your visit to the Teatro Alla Scala.

 There is also a remarkable museum in the opera house, Museo Teatrale Alla Scala that contains a fabulous collection of items related to the historic performances and eminent performers.
 The museum also hosts some brilliant costumes from landmark performances that if you are a true fan of this art, you probably know them well.

 Home to a remarkably detailed cycle of frescos known as the Sistine Chapel of Milan, this Benedictine monastery is one of the top tourist attractions in Milan.
 You can see a complete history of the evolution of painting in the region while looking at its interiors.